 Best car insurance companies in Wyoming

 Geico topped Bankrate’s list of best insurance companies in Wyoming, followed closely by State Farm, Farmers and Allstate.
 Bankrate used a multi-step process to find the best auto insurance in Wyoming.
-We create an individualized Bankrate Score for each provider based on the companies’ market share, customer experience, average quoted rates, mobile resources and coverage options.
+We create an individualized Bankrate Score for each provider based on the companies’ market share, customer experience, average quoted 2021 rates provided by Quadrant Information Services, mobile resources and coverage options.
 We also consult third-party rating indexes, including J.D.
 Power, Moody’s and AM Best to approximate customer satisfaction and financial strength.

 |Provider||Bankrate Score||Average annual full coverage premium||J.D.
 Power customer satisfaction score|